willbeierl/Retime-Re-encode-Tool/README.md

 		tool.bat

-2. Run the batch file
+2. Run the batch file,
 Double click the .bat file

 3. Answer the prompt